 Remove all sticker labels and sand the exterior surfaces of your containers, so that paint will hold much better later.
 (If you plan to use these Halloween bottles to store spices and other food ingredients, make sure to clean them thoroughly at this point.)

-Now you can proceed to adding your designs with hot glue gun.
+Now you can proceed to add your designs with a hot glue gun.
 You can do this directly to the bottles, but you can also use tracing and transfer paper if you wish to replicate your designs in the future.